 Various "dining districts" also are filled with restaurant choices.

 Near Boat Quay is Clarke Quay, a waterfront strip of pubs, wine bars and restaurants.
 Cuisines represented include French, Turkish, Italian, Spanish (tapas), Japanese and Vietnamese.

-The Singapore Botanic Garden, Au Jardin, with both inside and alfresco seating, is a lovely spot for lunch.
-It's no surprise that it spotlights cuisine using locally sourced ingredients, but the menu's originality is delightful.
+The Singapore Botanic Gardens' Au Jardin, with both inside and alfresco seating, is a lovely spot for lunch.
+It's no surprise that it spotlights cuisine prepared with locally sourced ingredients, but the menu's originality is delightful.
 Try the black-pepper soft-shell crabs and vanilla-scented chicken in a ginger nougat parfait.

 While Singapore is undoubtedly a shopping mecca with the most famous labels and brands from around the world, you can find more local buys at the Singapore Handicraft Center in Chinatown.
 Merchants sell jade carvings, bronze statues and other crafts in the five-floor complex.
 Less serious shoppers can find items like Merlion (a fictitious creature with a lion's head and a fish's body -- a symbol of Singapore) keychains, statues or Tiger balm in all souvenir shops.